MCTwo/DEIMOS/README.md

 * pyfits
 * pandas

-Given a space separated catalog of galaxies,  the ipython notebook script (with a running instance of ds9) is capable of:
+Given a space separated catalog of galaxies+stars,  the ipython notebook script (with a running instance of ds9) is capable of:
 * weighing how likely each galaxies would be members based on photoz
 * making a number density map of the galaxies(potential members) in fits format
 * make ds9 contour of the number density map of galaxies